ignacio-developer/jobsity/README.md

 - As mentioned above we have chosen to make use of legacy pure PHP as the foundation of this technical test.
 So I tried to keep it pretty simple, straight to the point:
 - Note: You should have PHP installed globally in your computer (check your php version in the terminal by running "php --version" command)
 1. Clone this repository using the terminal command: git clone https://github.com/ignacio-developer/jobsity.git
+2. Copy/move/rename .env.example to .env
-2. In the terminal navigate to the project directory: /jobsity/public
+3. In the terminal navigate to the project directory: /jobsity/public
-3. Once inside that folder, Run the command "php -S localhost:8000"
+4. Once inside that folder, Run the command "php -S localhost:8000"
-4. Access in the browser http://localhost:8000
+5. Access in the browser http://localhost:8000